-The state government appointed former Supreme Court Justice the Honourable Timothy Anderson QC to conduct a independent review into South Australia’s liquor licensing laws.
+Former Supreme Court Justice the Honourable Timothy Anderson QC was appointed to conduct an independent review into South Australia’s liquor licensing laws.
 The public was invited to make submissions to a liquor licensing discussion paper that looked at current laws and industry framework.

-Mr Anderson’s report was prepared following extensive consultation with the liquor and hospitality industry, local government another interested groups.
+Mr Anderson’s report was released on 6 July 2016, following extensive consultation with the liquor and hospitality industry, local government another interested groups.

-Prior to the introduction of the new Bill in March 2017, the government consulted with the community and stakeholders on proposed changes arising from the review conducted by Mr Anderson.
+Prior to the introduction of the new Bill in March 2017, community and stakeholders were consulted on proposed changes arising from the review conducted by Mr Anderson.

-The Government of South Australia sought public comment on sweeping changes to the State’s liquor licensing laws, in response to a review of the licensing regime by former Supreme Court Justice Tim Anderson.
+Public comment was sought on changes to the state’s liquor licensing laws, in response to a review of the licensing regime by former Supreme Court Justice Tim Anderson.

-In addition to amendments to the Liquor Licensing Act 1997, the government sought comment on draft Community Impact Assessment Guidelines which must be applied by the licensing authority when considering certain high risk licence applications.
+In addition to amendments to the Liquor Licensing Act 1997, the comment was sought on draft Community Impact Assessment Guidelines which must be applied by the licensing authority when considering certain high risk licence applications.

 Consultation closed on 6 January 2017.